gperdrizet/ds-12/README.md

 ## 2025-08-29

-If you'd like some another resouce for TensorFlow, Keras, convolutional neural networks and computer vision.
+If you'd like some another resource for TensorFlow, Keras, convolutional neural networks and computer vision.
 Take a look at [Google's classification tutorial](https://www.tensorflow.org/tutorials/images/classification).
 It's runnable in a Colab notebook as well (with some limited free GPU access too!).

 ## 2025-08-22